danzayau/SimpleKZ/README.md

 [![Build Status](https://travis-ci.org/danzayau/SimpleKZ.svg?branch=master)](https://travis-ci.org/danzayau/SimpleKZ)

-SimpleKZ is a timer plugin intended for KZ maps with all the essentials.
+SimpleKZ is a timer plugin for KZ maps with all the essentials.

 ============================